neatcoin/docs/docs/overview.md

 objective is to test out how those various new runtime module ideas would behave in production.

-Currently, our focus is to bring Move, the smart contract platform from Libra, into Substrate.
+Currently, our focus is to bring a decentralized domain name service to Substrate.